itsOrD/studio/README.md

 *   **AI-Powered Enhancements:**
     *   Automatic title generation for new/edited prompts.
     *   Automatic tag generation for new/edited prompts.
-    *   AI tasks run in the background, allowing immediate UI updates.
+    *   AI tasks run in the background, allowing immediate UI updates with placeholders.
 *   **Persistence:** Prompts are saved to the browser's local storage using the `useLocalStorage` hook.
 *   **Organization & Discovery:**
     *   Sortable prompt list: by creation date, title, use count (`Most Used`), or last copied date (`Recently Used`).
-    *   Filterable prompt list by tags, including a dedicated "❤️ Favorites" filter.
+    *   Filterable prompt list by tags, including a dedicated "🍊 Favorites" filter.
 *   **User Experience Features:**
-    *   Favorite ("Oranging") prompts, with favorited items prioritized in display.
+    *   Favorite ("Oranging") prompts with 🍊 emoji, with favorited items prioritized in display.
     *   Duplicate existing prompts.
     *   Drag & drop text to create new prompts.
     *   Click prompt title to edit.